 Jujube fruit was reported rich in vitamins A, B, and C. Its vitamin C content is higher than that in grape and apple, as the top few among various fruits and vegetables, and is thus called “natural vitamin pill.”
 The analysis results of 13 Jujube fruit varieties showed that it contained vitamin C 4.36-18.2 mg, vitamin A 8.06-27.7 IU (international units), vitamin E 2.66-6.77 IU, vitamin B1 0.11-0.39 mg, and vitamin B2 0.26-0.56 mg per 100 grams.

 Rhamnus Ziziphus cyclic adenosine monophosphate (cAMP) was found to be the highest in all plant and animal material measured.
-Also, steroids, proteins, and 36 trace elements have been reported in Ziziphus jujuba.
+Also, proteins and 36 trace elements have been reported in Ziziphus jujuba.

 Jujube has many biological and pharmacological activities, mainly manifests in cardiovascular, central nervous, and immune systems.